-One of the special issues of the series is known as the 2000 “Goodacre Presentation” Sacagawea Dollar.
-The designer of the coin Glenna Goodacre had requested that the US Mint pay her the $5,000 design fee entirely in new Sacagawea Dollars.
+One of the special issues of the series is known as the 2000 “Goodacre Presentation” Sacagawea Dollar (Buy on eBay).
+For her work creating the obverse design of the coin, Glenna Goodacre requested that the United States Mint pay the $5,000 design fee entirely in Sacagawea Dollars.
 The Mint complied with her request and unexpectedly provided coins featuring a special finish.

 Some of the coins were later crossed over to PCGS or NGC holders where they carried the same “Goodacre Presentation” designation, but also featured a numerical grade.
-Some of the top graded examples have sold for as much as $1,000 each.
+The coins continue to be sought by collectors and carry a premium on the market, particularly for top graded examples.

 < 2000 “Cheerios” Sacagawea | 2000 Sacagawea Mule Error >